What is Intent Data? Unleashing Its Power for B2B Sales and Marketing

 By their intent, of course.
 If they’re more likely to buy, you want to get on the phone and start pitching to them immediately.

 One of the most valuable aspects of contact intent data is that you can rank prospects according to customer intent.
 This will give you a list of targets, ordered by who to contact first.

 If you know the types of companies a prospect is looking at and the type of company you are, you can have a more valuable call with them.

 It will give you insights into why they’re looking at your solution.
 It means you’re not looking for pain points at the start of your cold call.
 You already know them.

 You’ll also better build rapport when you know the prospect’s intent to buy.

 Reduce churn and upsell

 This might be one for the Customer Success team, but it’s no secret that retaining customers is more cost-efficient than finding new ones.

-You now have a chance to either work to save the client, or add the feature they’re looking for.
-It’s a great indicator of the gaps in your product, so you can improve your offering over time - and keep your customers from moving elsewhere.
+You now have a chance to either work to save the client or add the feature they’re looking for.
+It’s a great indicator of the gaps in your product, so you can improve your offering over time - and stop your customers from moving elsewhere.

-Build LinkedIn matched audiences
+Build LinkedIn-matched audiences